Prostate Cancer

 • Diet: reduce intake of fat; avoid to eat raw or undercooked meat, poultry, eggs, seafood, raw or unpasteurized dairy products, and ready-to-eat raw vegetables.

-• Moderate exercise: moderate exercise daily is helpful to maintain a healthy body Body weight control: patients receiving hormonal therapy have tendency to gain weight and impaired control of blood sugar and lipids
+• Moderate exercise: moderate exercise daily is helpful to maintain a healthy body weight control: patients receiving hormonal therapy have tendency to gain weight and impaired control of blood sugar and lipids

 • Maintain sexual contacts with partner: patients with impotence may express themselves by embracing and touching their partners.
 Medications may also improve the erectile functions in some patients.